alexandrwang/slate/source/index.html.md

 On your tasks, you will be required to supply a `callback_url`, a fully qualified URL that we will POST with the results of the task when completed.
 The data will be served as a JSON body (`application/json`).
 Alternately, you can set a default callback URL in your profile, which will be used for tasks that do not specify one.

 You should respond to the POST request with a 200 status code.
-If we do not receive a 200 status code, we will retry one more time.
+If we do not receive a 200 status code, we will continue to retry up to 20 times over the course of the next 24 hours.

+If we receive a 200 status code, the task will be populated with a `true` value for the `callback_succeeded` parameter.
+Otherwise, if we do not recieve a 200 status code on all retries, the task will be populated with a `false` value for the `callback_succeeded` parameter.

 ### Getting Started